Scroll down to read about my activites with Post-doctoral scientists, Undergraduate students, and High School students.

 I have also hosted foreign students and participate in the committees of several non- MIT/WHOI students.

 For over a decade, I have co-lead a reading seminar on Topics in Paleoceanography with my colleague Olivier Marchal.
 In 2013, we decided to rotate with Jessica Tierney and Kevin Anchukatis, who are co-leading the seminar this year.

 I am currently hosting:

-Jennifer Arbuszewski, who will work on reconstructing past oceanographic changes in the tropical Pacific, using organic proxies.
+Jennifer Arbuszewski, who is working on reconstructing past oceanographic changes in the tropical Pacific, using organic and inorganic proxies.